francescoimmorlano/paper-review/README.md

 * `First_Training_obs` &rarr; Near-surface air temperature maps generated by the DNNs trained on the BEST observative data from 1979 to 2022
 * `First_Training` &rarr; Near-surface air temperature maps generated by the DNNs trained on the 22 ESMs simulations under SSP2-4.5, 3-7.0, and 5-8.5 scenarios
-* `Transfer_Learning_on_Observations` &rarr; Near-surface air temperature maps generated by the DNNs after transfer learning on BEST oobservative data
+* `Transfer_Learning_on_Observations` &rarr; Near-surface air temperature maps generated by the DNNs after transfer learning on BEST observative data
-* `Transfer_Learning_on_Simulations_AM_families` &rarr; Near-surface air temperature maps generated by the DNNs after transfer learning on the 22 ESMs simulations under SSP2-4.5, 3-7.0, and 5-8.5 scenarios (LOO-CV procedure).
-Those ESMs based on the same atmospheric model as the take-out ESM were excluded in each iteration of the LOO-CV procedure
+* `Transfer_Learning_on_Simulations_AM_families` &rarr; Near-surface air temperature maps generated by the DNNs after transfer learning on the 22 ESMs simulations under SSPs 2-4.5, 3-7.0, and 5-8.5 (LOO-CV procedure).
+Those ESMs based on the same atmospheric model as the taken-out ESM (i.e., belonging to the same atmospheric model family) were excluded in each iteration of the LOO-CV procedure
 * `Transfer_Learning_on_Simulations_reverse` &rarr; Near-surface air temperature maps generated by the DNNs after the reverse LOO-CV procedure.
 The pre-trained DNNs were transfer learned on the 22 ESMs simulations under SSP2-4.5, 3-7.0, and 5-8.5 scenarios, by using 2023–2098 as training set and 1850–2022 as test set
-* `Transfer_Learning_on_Simulations` &rarr; Near-surface air temperature maps generated by the DNNs after transfer learning on the 22 ESMs simulations under SSP2-4.5, 3-7.0, and 5-8.5 scenarios (LOO-CV procedure)
+* `Transfer_Learning_on_Simulations` &rarr; Near-surface air temperature maps generated by the DNNs after transfer learning on the 22 ESMs simulations under SSPs 2-4.5, 3-7.0, and 5-8.5 (LOO-CV procedure)

 The following scripts should be used to reproduce the figures and compute the values for Supplementary Table 1 present in the paper: